MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/call-options-visual-engagement.md

 |![End call.](media/end-call.png "End call")| End call |

-After accepting the call, the customer can turn on or off the video, mute or unmute the conversation, and end the call.
+After accepting the call, the customer can turn on or turn off the video, mute or unmute the conversation, and end the call.

 > [!div class=mx-imgBorder]
 > ![Customer experience of a video call during live chat.](media/calling2.png "Customer experience of a video call during live chat")